 The council voted Tuesday morning to adopt the proposal minus Lake Hopatcong.

-After the initial proposal, the council allowed a three-month comment period that drew more than 1,300 responses, the majority about Lake Hopatcong, said Scott Ellis, chairman of the Fish and Game Council.
+initial proposal, the council allowed a three-month comment period that drew more than 1,300 responses, the majority about Lake Hopatcong, said Scott Ellis, chairman of the Fish and Game Council.

 Elwood Knight, chairman of the council’s Fish Committee, explained Tuesday’s decision.